Field Trip FAQ

 Parking for cars is available weekdays in several public parking decks within walking distance of the Museum.
-Limited metered parking is available along Jones and Edenton Streets.
+Limited metered parking is available along Jones, Salisbury and Edenton Streets.
 Parking is free and abundant on weekends.
 For parking choices within walking distance of the Museum, please see the downtown map (PDF).

 What happens when my group arrives at the Museum?

 If you are attending a program or a tour in the Nature Exploration Center (main building), please have your group wait outside.
 The contact teacher or other adult will need to enter the Museum and sign in.
 Museum staff will greet the group outside to review the rules and other pertinent information.
 Chaperones will receive a chaperone badge.

 If your group is attending a program or tour in the Nature Research Center, you will need to walk down Jones Street, and enter at this building's entrance.
 Inform our guest service staff at the front desk that you are here, and they will review the rules and other pertinent information to the group.
 Chaperones will receive a chaperone badge.

 Is the Museum accessible to persons with disabilities?

 The Museum offers assistive devices, guided tours and other accommodations for persons with disabilities.
 For information, contact the Curator of Special Populations, at 919.707.9887.
 Requests for special accommodations should be made at least six weeks prior to your visit.

 The Museum’s Acro Café, on the 4th floor of the Nature Exploration Center (main building), serves food and drinks to individuals and family groups.
 To meet the needs of school groups, the Acro Café offers the opportunity to pre-order healthy take-out bag lunches at a discount.
 For menu options, prices and ordering information, contact Seth Howe at 919.707.8060.